No momento, esta página está disponível apenas em inglês.

 Controls and Due Diligence Processes

 To ensure all those in New Relic’s supply chains and contractors comply with New Relic’s values, New Relic enters into appropriate agreements with its suppliers and partners.
 As part of this, New Relic requires suppliers and partners to comply with all applicable laws, which includes the Modern Slavery Act 2015 and the Australian Act if applicable.
-New Relic also may require certain suppliers and partners to adhere to the Code, or to certify that they have implemented a code of conduct with the same effect.
+New Relic also may require certain suppliers and partners to adhere to the Code, or to certify that they have implemented a code of conduct with the same effects.
 However, we recognize that in order to manage its growth and increasing risks effectively and sustainably, New Relic must continue to improve its operational, financial, and management systems and controls by, among other things:

 • enhancing information, training, and communication systems to ensure that employees are well-coordinated, well-informed, and can effectively communicate with each other and customers; and